Khronophobia/PJSekai-Overlay-English-Guide/README.md

 2. Basic knowledge of video editors (not necessarily AviUtl)
 3. Determination to make this work

-I won't tell you how to obtain all of the above.
+I won't help you on obtaining all of the above.
 You're on your own for this one.

 ## Instructions
 ### Part 1: Installation